 We are big fans of SmartX and everything they’re doing in the TAMP space.
 And Morningstar announced that they were replacing their legacy TAMP backend technology with SmartX and building up a direct indexing product, which should be coming out.
 I think in September, if I’m not mistaken, and Rapoport also said that “TAMP architecture is broken”. he’s, he’s big on his technology being better. you should probably check that out and see if he’s if it’s true or not.
 They’re introducing, they announced some roadmap items at SmartX they’re, introducing manager, traded sleeves, client directed trading support for cryptocurrency and hedge funds.
 And one tweet I post out I thought was kind of funny from what Evan said, talking about TAMP constantly 2016, how they handle model trading versus strategy trading.
 And he called it a “Franken-model” resulting in massive dispersion if TAMPs that don’t offer realtime trading like SmartX does.
 That’s something you should be concerned about when you are selecting a TAMP, according to Rapoport.

-Next up from Ryan Neil’s article of announcements is FPAlpha, which is planning.
-On the Kitces Advisor tech map, which I work with Michael on, we have them listed under advisor support.
-They announced a new product called the Estate Snapshot. their software will, will scan wills and trusts. the documents, wills documents, trusts documents, and then summarize and visualize the key elements of a client’s estate plan.
+Next up from Ryan Neal’s article is FPAlpha, which is in advisor support category on the Kitces/Ezra Advisortech map, which I work with Michael on.
+They announced a new product called the Estate Snapshot which will scan wills and trusts documents and then summarize and visualize the key elements of a client’s estate plan.
 I posted some screenshots that you can take a look at on my Twitter feed and my Twitter moment from T3 and these digital tools like the estate snapshot, I think is bad news for dedicated to estate planners, because they’re going to lose some business but good news for financial advisors who want more control and lower costs without sacrificing quality can for very basic estates and wills.

 They’ll still require estate planner, but for the basic estate and will requirements, you can use Alpha’s new tool. know Andrew Altfest, the CEO of FP Alpha, and I happen to ask him are where are you going with this?
 Are you planning on adding functionality such as data validation? reviewing the trust in the state documents and looking for discrepancies between the different documents, making sure they all match as an example, he said, he wasn’t planning on doing that.
-And the reason I asked him was that would put him into competition with Steve Chen’s company, vanilla, which is big on generating all these estate plans and the state documents invalidating all the data is correct. he said not doing it. no competition there at the moment. check out FPAlpha.com.
+And the reason I asked him was that would put him into competition with Steve Lockshin’s company, Vanilla, which can generate estate plans and accompanying documents and also validate the underlying data.
+He said he was not doing it and was not competiting there at the moment. check them out at FPAlpha.com.

 18. Snappy Kraken